What is enterprise content management?

 An unnecessary security risk?

-If you’re worried about losing data, your enterprise repository ought to be read-only anyhow, and both you and your CMS provider ought to be keeping both backup and frozen-archive copies of everything.
-As for hacking, frankly most ECM systems are just too unwieldy for intruders to digest: if it’s big enough to be in this delivery platform, it’s going to be expensive to extract much value out of it.
+If you’re worried about losing data, your enterprise repository ought to be read-only, and both you and your CMS provider ought to be keeping both backup and frozen-archive copies of everything.
+As for hacking, most ECM systems are just too unwieldy for intruders to digest; if it’s big enough to be in this delivery platform, it’s going to be expensive to extract much value out of it.